UPMC Fast Facts: Commitment to the Community

 - Many of these programs target the unmet needs of vulnerable populations, addressing chronic health problems such as diabetes, heart disease, and cancer, as well as social issues such as teen pregnancy, violence against women, and elderly living alone.

-UPMC invested more than $288 million in Fiscal Year 2012 toward research and the education of health professionals.
+UPMC invested $381 million in Fiscal Year 2013 toward research and the education of health professionals.

-UPMC Insurance Services programs provide insurance coverage for more than 2 million members, and help provide access to care for vulnerable and underserved populations, covering nearly 1 million people across 35 counties through needs-based insurance products.
+UPMC Insurance Services programs provide insurance coverage for nearly 2.3 million members, and help provide access to care for vulnerable and underserved populations, covering nearly 1 million people across 35 counties through needs-based insurance products.

-- These programs provide behavioral (Community Care Behavioral Health) and physical health (UPMC for You) services to vulnerable populations, including children (UPMC for Kids) and low-income seniors and disabled populations (UPMC for Life Specialty Plan).
+- These programs provide behavioral (Community Care Behavioral Health) and physical health (UPMC for You) services to vulnerable populations, including children (UPMC for Kids) and low-income seniors and disabled populations (UPMC for Life Special Needs Plans).

-- UPMC health plans have been recognized for innovative, community focused programs that support these vulnerable populations with screening services and preventive care for chronic conditions.
-Innovative efforts include supporting early prenatal care, providing diabetes outreach for African-Americans, meeting the physical and behavioral health care needs of foster children in Allegheny County, providing housing support and care coordination for homeless people with chronic conditions, and improving health outcomes for people with serious mental illness.
+- UPMC Health Plan has been recognized for its innovative, community focused programs that support these vulnerable populations with screening services and preventive care for chronic conditions.
+Innovative efforts include supporting early prenatal care, providing diabetes and childhood obesity prevention programs in the community, meeting the physical and behavioral health care needs of foster children in Allegheny County, providing housing support and care coordination for homeless people with chronic conditions, and improving health outcomes for people with serious mental illness.